annamarissahogarth/testing/README.md

 height="750">

 ### map
 here's how to make a map, and you should also center it using the wikidata code or google maps.
+Smaller numbers zoom out

 <param ve-map basemap="Esri_WorldPhysical" center="Q212" zoom="3">